mentorfloat/jekyll-serif-theme/index.md

 beliefflair3: "images/misc/bg-flair3.png"
 ---

-# TakeSub - Fortnightly Meals From Local Restaurants.
+# TakeSub - Prepared Meals From Local Restaurants.

 Stock up with a box of signature meals, cooked by real chefs in Melbourne.